-Management has taken into consideration the impacts of COVID-19 to make estimates and assumptions that affect the reported amounts in the financial statements.
-These estimates and associated assumptions are reviewed regularly and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Management makes estimates and assumptions that affect the reported amounts in the financial statements.
+Estimates and associated assumptions are reviewed regularly and are based on historical experience and various other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Where applicable to the fair value measurement, the impact of coronavirus (COVID-19) pandemic is assessed and estimated.
 Actual results may differ from these estimates.